Napam/venvy/README.md

 ### Quick overview of possible commands
 Here is what you get from `venvy --help` or just `venvy`.
 It is shows everything you can do with `venvy`.
 ```
+Usage:
   venvy add <name> [executable]
       Create, build and activate venv configuration.
 Optionally specify python executable.
       For example: venvy add test python3.8

   venvy use <name>
       Activate venv.

   venvy deactivate
       Deactivates current running venv.
 You can also just type 'deactivate' to use the
       native python venv deactivation function.

   venvy clean <name>
       Clean venv cache, venv will be rebuilt on next usage.
 If you are currently using the
       venv, it will be deactivated for you automatically.

   venvy edit [name]
       Edit requirements.txt for a venv.
 It will use your current activated venv, or you
       can specify which venv you want to edit.
 Will also run a 'pip install -r
       requirements.txt' afterwards.
 This means that added packages will get installed
       automatically, but removal of packages will not remove them from the actual
       installed packages in the venv.
 You will have to remove using 'pip uninstall
       <package>' manually if that is desired.

   venvy setexec <name> <executable>
       Set Python executable to another path for a venv.
 This will in turn do a clean of
       the venv cache of the specified venv, which will in turn rebuild the virtual
       environment using the specified executable on the next run.

   venvy rm <name>
-  Remove venv.
+      Remove specified venv.

   venvy ls
-  List configured venvs.
+      List configured all venvs.

+  venvy mv <old> <new>
+      Move a venv to a new name.

   venvy purge
       Remove all venvs.
 Will require an interactive confirmation.

   venvy help
-  Show this text
+      Show this text.

 ```

 ## Similar tools